Skip to main content

 split_overrides.slots[].valueintegerconditionalCents (fixed) or basis points (percentage); omit for remainder

-split_overrides.slots[].recipient.beneficiary_idstring (UUID)conditionalRegistered beneficiary (exactly one of beneficiary_id / account)
+split_overrides.slots[].recipient.beneficiary_idstring (UUID)conditionalRegistered beneficiary (exactly one of beneficiary_id / account / beneficiary)

 Tips with overrides